Life in the Upper Valley

 The Upper Valley, offers a wide range of year-round outdoor recreational activities as well as diverse social, cultural, and artistic communities.
 Situated near the Appalachian Trail, the area is renowned for its skiing in New Hampshire and Vermont, hiking, canoeing, and kayaking.
 In addition to Dartmouth's Hopkins Center for the Arts, leading venues for the performing arts include the Lebanon Opera House and the Northern Stage Company.
 The Upper Valley is also host to a wide variety of restaurants.

-Residents come here to embrace the quality of live the Upper Valley offers.
+Residents come here to embrace the quality of life the Upper Valley offers.
 After a challenging day in the PICU, it is nice not to battle traffic on the ride home to a quiet residential neighborhood.
 Biking lanes can be found on most major streets.
 Running trails surround the Medical Center.
 In the winter, informal cross country skiing and snow shoeing trails appear in the many wooded areas of the Upper Valley with groomed trails found on the Dartmouth College Golf Course and many surrounding towns.

 Having New Hampshire's only level 1 trauma center situated in such an ideal environment provides a perfect place to train and live.